lnexenl/BeiDou_B1C/README.md

-# B1C_generator
+# B1C signal generator and acquisitor
-generate B1C code of BEIDOU
+generate B1C code of BEIDOU, also catch signal by fft

 1. generate weil code with weil_code_generator.py
 2. use B1C_generator.m to get B1C signal
+3. use acquision.m to catch signal

 ---